Timinator2000/Algorithm_X/14 - your turn/01 - agent x mission 2.md

 * Requirements: Every cipher word must be mapped to exactly one register word.

-* Optional Requirements: Each register word might remain unused or it might be mapped to exactly one cipher word.
+* Optional Requirements: Each register word might remain unused or it may be mapped to exactly one cipher word.

 Ultimately, mapping the register words to the cipher words results in a substitution matrix that maps cipher letters to register letters.
 It is tempting to say: